-We stayed (2024) Don Colacho Sánchez, 67, and Doña Cándida Rosa Herrera, 67, in the bedroom of their home in Apacilagua, Choluteca.
-Despite high levels of migration from Honduras to the United States, which peaked in the 1990s, Don Colacho, Doña Cándida, and their children never considered leaving their native Apacilagua to emigrate to the U.S. “Staying in Apacilagua was not a sacrifice for us,” Doña Cándida said.
+We stayed (2024) Don Nicolás “Colacho” Sánchez, 67, and Doña Cándida Rosa Herrera, 67, in the bedroom of their home in Apacilagua, Choluteca.
+Despite decades of high migration from Honduras to the United States, Don Colacho, Doña Cándida, and seven of their eight children never considered leaving their native Apacilagua.
+“At least I never thought about emigrating.
+I love this town, and this is where I will die, We stayed because we wanted to raise our children together." said Herrera.

 Olga Jaramillo